 Chord extensions are the notes incorporated into the triad beyond the seventh.
-Consisting of the 9th, then 11th, and the 13th, these extensions make their way into the next octave and create richer musical sounds as a whole.
+Consisting of the 9th, the 11th, and the 13th, these extensions make their way into the next octave and create richer musical sounds.

-Essentially variations of the same chord inversions add a plethora of excitement and thrill to chord progressions.
+Essentially, variations of the same chord inversions add excitement and thrill to chord progressions.
 To put it simply, the more notes, the more possible inversions!
 The two core chord inversions are as follows:

 First Inversion: an inversion that transposes the root note up one octave and leads to the third of the triad becoming the bass note